kastaneda/psst/index.md

  - Mobile Firefox ignores `application-name` meta tag (and use no icon)
  - Safari 9 ignores `application-name` meta tag

+Okay, I will try meta `apple-mobile-web-app-title`.

 (Research in progress…)

 OpenGraph
 ---------

 There is set of OpenGraph tags.
-Nothing special.
+Nothing special. but it looks nice.

 Mandatory section